<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 How to Travel with Your Dog on a Plane

-People that travel or move a lot often want to take their beloved animals with them.
+People who travel or move a lot often want to take their beloved animals with them.
 They're an integral part of the family, and it's not even an option to leave them behind.
 If you're traveling by air, you'll be happy to know you can take your furry friend with you.

 Certain airlines allow pets on board, and others will let you book your dog in as cargo.
 We give you a breakdown of what you should expect when taking your pet on a plane.